-The total error on the total production is normally less than 2 pct..
-Around half of this error is a sample error while the remaining half is caused by nonsampling-errors such as measurement errors and model assumptions.
-Especially the volume calculations, where the turnover and stock values are deflated, adds to the non-sampling errors.
+The total errors on the total production are normally less than 2 pct.
+Around half of these errors are due to sampling errors while the remaining half is caused by non-sampling-errors such as measurement errors and model assumptions.
+Especially the volume calculations, where turnover and stock values are deflated, add to the non-sampling errors.
 This does not affect the turnover indices and the error on the turnover figures will normally be below 1.5 pct.